gbrunner/developing-with-imagery/Week 2/README.md

 *For this class, all students will need azure storage accounts.*

 ## Private Buckets

 ### Azure Blob Storage
+In this demo, I will create a blob storage container in my Azure storage accound, *jhuimagery*.

 1. Create a storage account, i.e. *jhuimagery*.
     - Resource Group: greg's courses
     - status: Available